ReFruity/limit-graph/README.md

 * Partition (each argument number corresponds to column in partition)

 Output:
-* every maximum graphical partitions that can be reached
+* every maximal graphical partitions that can be reached